 VA PTSD Claims Guide

-Last updated: May 2026 · Educational use only.
+Last updated: July 2026 · Educational use only.
 Not legal advice.
-Verify current rules at VA.gov.
+Verify current rules at VA.gov or eCFR.

 Post-Traumatic Stress Disorder is one of the most commonly claimed mental health conditions in the VA disability system.
 It is rated under DC 9411, which cross-references the General Rating Formula for Mental Disorders found at 38 CFR § 4.130.
 Unlike most physical conditions, PTSD is evaluated on occupational and social impairment rather than on measurable clinical findings such as lab values or range of motion.